aoh/myy/README.md

 ## Status

 Myy is about a week old.
-It can compile simple programs to heap images, which can be fairly efficiently evaluated on a 16-bit VM running on an Adafruit Trinket M0.
+It can compile simple programs to heap images, which can be fairly efficiently evaluated on a 16-bit VM.
 The compiler chain steps are mostly clear, but only a few of the lower level transformations are currently implemented.

 ## Usage